-In all three hypotheticals, it is quite likely that each patient would receive treatment with no further examination of patient capacity and no exploration of alternative decision making.
-"Questions concerning patient competence tend to be raised only when patients decline to follow physicians' recommendations" In one retrospective study of informed consent practices, "nearly all" patients sampled in a hospital setting studied had "questionable decision-making capacity," but "only patients who refused treatment had their competence challenged."
-In one epidemiologic study of older inpatients who developed delirium, researchers found no documented
+In all three hypotheticals, it is quite likely that the patient would receive treatment with no further examination of patient capacity and no exploration of alternative decision making.
+"Questions concerning patient competence tend to be raised only when patients decline to follow physicians' recommendations"7 In one retrospective study of informed consent practices, "nearly all" patients in a hospital setting studied had "questionable decision-making capacity," but "only patients who refused treatment had their competence challenged."8 In one epidemiologic study of older inpatients who developed delirium, researchers found no documented assessments of decision making capacity.9 This despite a "relatively high baseline rate of functional impairment (76%) . . . and notable cognitive impairment (mean MMSE of 20.1)."10

-9 The word "assent" rather than "consent" is used throughout the hypotheticals because the patient may lack capacity to give informed consent.
+6The word "assent" rather than "consent" is used here because the patient may lack capacity to give informed consent.